ecupaio/dcgffl/_power-rankings/week-8-power-rankings.md

     We agree, Bryan.
 But we’d also like to give you credit for not only beating Sean in the palest DCGFFL contest, but also getting a sunburn during last week’s thunder storm.
 And to be fair, Joe Heron drafted one helluva team, it just, well, isn’t adding up.
 One thing that did come through this season?
 A dancing queen.

+    Click for live footage of the dancing queen: [video.mov](/img/video.mov "video.mov")

     ![](https://c.tenor.com/l1wMXfNUORsAAAAC/tina-twerk.gif)

     Does Pat have the skills to squeak out an opening match-up victory?
 Yes, but it takes more than just him.
 One lesson that remains as true as ever in this league: it’s the players and veterans that lift you up who truly make a difference, not the ones quick to criticize.
 That said, we can’t wait for the Joe/Pat/Aaron twerk-off at Kiki.